White Turtlehead

 Cultivation: The preference is full or partial sun, wet to moist conditions, and a fertile soil containing some organic matter.
 Temporary flooding is tolerated.
 This plant can be maintained in gardens if it is watered during dry spells.

-Range & Habitat: White Turtlehead occurs occasionally in central and northern Illinois, but it is rare in the southern part of the state (see Distribution Map).
+Range & Habitat: The native White Turtlehead occurs occasionally in central and northern Illinois, but it is rare in the southern part of the state (see Distribution Map).
 The typical variety of this species is more abundant than var. linifolia.
 Habitats include open woodlands in floodplain areas, thickets in floodplain areas, wet prairies, sedge meadows, seeps, springs, marshes, and fens.
+These habitats can be either sandy or non-sandy.
 White Turtlehead is an indicator plant of fens, where the ground water ranges from slightly acid to alkaline, but it occurs in other high quality wetland habitats as well.

-Faunal Associations: The flowers are pollinated by bumblebees; sometimes they also attract the Ruby-Throated Hummingbird.
-In central and northern Illinois, White Turtlehead is the preferred host for the caterpillars of the butterfly Euphydryas phaeton phaeton (Baltimore).
+Faunal Associations: The flowers are pollinated by nectar-seeking bumblebees; sometimes they also attract the Ruby-Throated Hummingbird.
+In the northern half of Illinois, White Turtlehead is the preferred host for caterpillars of the butterfly Euphydryas phaeton phaeton (Baltimore).
 This butterfly is fairly uncommon.
-The foliage is bitter and usually avoided by the White-Tailed Deer and other mammalian herbivores.
+Other insects that feed on the foliage of White Turtle include leaf-mining larvae of the flea beetle Diabolia chelones, larvae of the sawfly Tenthredo grandis, and larvae of the sawfly Macrophya nigra.
+The seeds are eaten by larvae of the fly Phytomyza chelonei and larvae of the polyphagous moth Endothenia hebesana, while larvae of Papaipema nepheleptena (Turtlehead Borer Moth) bore through the stems (Clark et al. 2004, Smith 2006, Eastman, 1995).
+The foliage is bitter and usually avoided by White-Tailed Deer and other mammalian herbivores.

-Photographic Location: A moist area of prairie at Meadowbrook Park in Urbana, Illinois.
-In the upper photograph, the plants with yellow flowers in the background are Bidens polylepis.
+Photographic Location: A prairie swale at Meadowbrook Park in Urbana, Illinois.
+In some photographs, the plants with yellow flowerheads in the background are Bidens polylepis.

 Comments: The interesting flowers of this species resemble the head of a turtle, hence the common name.
-Because of these unique flowers, Chelone spp.
-(Turtleheads) are easy to distinguish from other groups of plants.
-Among the Turtleheads occurring in the Midwest, White Turtlehead is unique in having white flowers (although they are sometimes tinted light pink or pale purple).
-It also has more narrow leaves than other Turtleheads, which is especially pronounced in var. linifolia, as illustrated in the lower photograph.
-The other Turtlehead that occurs in Illinois, Chelone obliqua (Pink Turtlehead), has pink flowers and broader leaves with longer petioles (these petioles exceed ¼" in length).
-This species is uncommon and usually occurs in wooded habitats that are more shady.
+Because of these unique flowers, Chelone spp. (turtleheads) are easy to distinguish from other groups of plants.
+Among the turtleheads occurring in the Midwest, White Turtlehead is unique in having white flowers (although they are sometimes tinted light pink or pale purple).
+It also has more narrow leaves than other turtleheads, which is especially pronounced in var. linifolia, as illustrated in the photograph of the leaves.
+The other turtlehead species that occurs in Illinois, Chelone obliqua (Pink Turtlehead), has pink flowers and broader leaves with longer petioles (these petioles exceed ¼" in length).
+This species is uncommon and usually occurs in damp wooded habitats.